 What BlueCat customers need to know

-On the back-end, BlueCat provides full compliance from an authoritative perspective.
+On the back-end, BlueCat provides full compliance from an authoritative dns perspective.
 BlueCat is not yet removing the workarounds from the recursive perspective.
-This means that even if third party DNS systems that your enterprise relies on are not compliant, BlueCat will continue to resolve the answer.
+Even if third party DNS systems that your enterprise relies on are not compliant, BlueCat will continue to resolve the answer.
 We plan to leave the workarounds in place for at least one year.

-It is important to note, however, that BlueCat cannot guarantee that other DNS servers, firewalls and load balancers within your intranet or the internet won’t disrupt normal DNS query flows.
+Note: BlueCat cannot guarantee that other DNS servers, firewalls and load balancers within your intranet, or the internet, won’t disrupt normal DNS query flows.
 We strongly suggest that you validate your architectures before February 1 to assure normal operations after the changeover occurs.

-The Flag Day website includes a test that lets you see whether a domain is affected by these changes.
-That test does not provide any details which would help to identify the source of an issue or its potential impact.
+The DNS Flag Day website includes a testing tool that lets you see whether a domain is affected by these changes.
+DNS Flag Day’s EDNS compliance tester does not provide any details to help identify the source of an issue or its potential impact.
 However, the site links to a more informative ISC site that includes more details.
 The specific tool used to run the validation can be downloaded and executed locally and ISC also provides guidance on running the validation manually with dig.